This list will give you 12 ways to prepare your home for homeschooling that you can begin today!

 Many of these tips tie in with home management and will help your home function better and feel more organized.

-Before getting into the 12 ways to prepare your home for homeschooling, I want to address 3 of the most commonly asked question for those new to homeschooling.
+Before getting into the 12 ways to prepare your home for homeschooling, I want to address some of the most commonly asked questions for those new to homeschooling.

 - What do I need to know before homeschooling?